 A BIM Manager has many responsibilities and requires a special combination of skills, expertise, and experience, which include:

-- Creating a BIM vision
+- Creating a BIM execution plan

 - Helping select, implement, and maintain BIM software and hardware.